MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

   * Before you begin, follow all the steps described in [Install and run IIS](/azure/virtual-machines/windows/quick-create-portal).

   * When you open port 80 in the Network security group, also open the [correct port](#bkmk_openports) for the remote debugger (4024 or 4022).
 That way, you won't have to open it later.
+If you're using Web Deploy, also open port 8172.

 ### Update browser security settings on Windows Server